Gpreciat/dataTRICKS/projects/dopaminergicNetworkGem/README.md

 7. **Validation**: The predictive fidelity of the iDopaNeuro models was validated by comparison with independent exometabolomic data generated on perturbations to normal dopaminergic neuronal metabolism in vitro.

-8. **Prospective Experiments**: Finally, the iDopaNeuro models were used prospectively to design exometabolomic experiments to generate new constraints on the variables currently [most uncertain](https://github.com/Gpreciat/dataTRICKS/tree/main/projects/samplingSolutionSpace) in the model.
+8. **Prospective Experiments**: Finally, the iDopaNeuro models were used prospectively to design exometabolomic experiments to generate new constraints on the variables currently most uncertain via [Sampling analysis](https://github.com/Gpreciat/dataTRICKS/tree/main/projects/samplingSolutionSpace) in the model.

 ## Conclusion